JangHyun1994/technical-writing.gitlab/.gitlab/issue_templates/TW_Coverage.md

 ## Intent

-This issue describes how broader group and team members are facilitating a members of the TW team to take meaningful time away from work.
-The intent is that the folks aren't required to "catch-up" before and after [taking a well-deserved vacation](https://about.gitlab.com/handbook/engineering/ux/how-we-work/#time-off).
+This issue describes how broader group and team members are facilitating members of the TW team to take meaningful time away from work.

+It allows you to name dynamic backups for specific groups, but you shouldn't expect them to pick up items that can wait, etc. You do that in PTO roots and slack messages as well to an extent, but they are lighter on context and are not as broadly visible.

 ## :handshake: Responsibilities